divertly/frontend-take-home/README.md

 ### Process
 Once complete, create a Pull Request (PR) against this repository so we can review your submission.
-After reivew, if we decide to move forward with your interview process, we will sit down and review your code, so please be prepared to talk about design decisions, trade-offs, future improvements, etc.
+After review, if we decide to move forward with your interview process, we will sit down and review your code, so please be prepared to talk about design decisions, trade-offs, future improvements, etc.

 If you have any questions or need clarification please send your recruiter a message.